 - delisting or reallocation to a different regulatory standard

 - withdrawal of recognition

 The above-mentioned sanctions may be imposed on a cumulative basis.

-The Sanctions Commission may impose sanctions on participants and the trading surveillance department Surveillance & Enforcement (SVE) may impose sanctions on traders if the provisions of the Rule Book of SIX Swiss Exchange Ltd, SIX Structured Products Exchange Ltd and/or SIX Corporate Bonds AG and directives are breached.
+The Sanctions Commission may impose sanctions on participants and the trading surveillance department Surveillance & Enforcement (SVE) may impose sanctions on traders if the provisions of the Rule Book of SIX Swiss Exchange Ltd and/or Repo AG and directives are breached.

-Pursuant to Section 19 of the Rule Book of SIX Swiss Exchange Ltd, Section 18 of the Rule Book of SIX Structured Products Exchange Ltd and Section 19 of the Rule Book of SIX Corporate Bonds AG, the following sanctions may be imposed:
+Pursuant to Section 20 of the Rule Book of SIX Swiss Exchange Ltd or Section 17 of the Rule Book of SIX Repo AG, the following sanctions may be imposed: